7ayushkumar/target_market/README.md

 'success')
 Output variable (desired target):
 17 - y - has the client subscribed to a term deposit? (binary/flag: 'yes', 'no')

+#Doings:

+(1) Hyperparameter tuning of models using different criteria, (2) Comparing and evaluating models using different criteria, and (3) Web deployment of models.